 5 years since your last tetanus immunizationYou are unsure of your tetanus status

-Following the procedure, the staff may provide the following care to make you more comfortable and help your recovery: Give you pain medication and antibiotics.
+Following the procedure, the staff may provide the following care to make you more comfortable and help your recovery.
+This may include pain medications or antibiotics.

-When you return home, do the following to help ensure a smooth recovery: Avoid strenuous activities.Take antibiotics and pain medication as directed.
+When you return home: Avoid strenuous activities.Take antibiotics and pain medication as directed.

 If you need to keep the incision area dry when showering, wrap the area with a plastic bag.After showering or bathing, pat the area dry.
 Do not rub the area.
 Also, do not apply hydrogen peroxide or iodine to the wound.
 This will damage tissue and slow healing.Do not pick at or scratch the wound.
 This may lead to poor healing.